When running an ecommerce business, boosting your net profit often means finding ways to cut costs wherever you can, without…

 If you have too much inventory on hand it will likely cost a lot in storage fees.
 And that’s money that could be spent on branded shipping materials, or absorbing expedited shipping fees.
 Storing goods is most often based on how much physical space your products take up.
 Fees vary depending on how many units you need to keep in stock.By keeping your inventory at the right amount based on your customer demands you will save money on storage fees, and put it toward aspects of your business.

 By monitoring the amount of product inventory that gets shipped (as opposed to that which is unsold, in storage, or stuck in any part of the supply chain) you will gain valuable insights into what customer’s preferences.
 Is there a peak month of purchase?
 Perhaps a specific location that buys your product most frequently.
 Additionally any spikes or dips in inventory after a product launch will help lend necessary feedback on your promotional efforts and product likeability.
+This can cut down on the lead time as purchase orders come in as well as streamline operations at your point of sale.
+This can help with both inventory tracking and inventory control, and is crucial for a small business.

 Proper inventory management can help with inventory forecasting.
 By tracking and managing your inventory storage levels and output flow, you will be better able to plan for demand.
 If you monitor your inventory trends on a monthly, quarterly, or unit-to-unit basis you will likely be more able to keep up with sales.